 If these 6 dehydration symptoms are not enough for you to decide if you are dehydrated, here are 2 tests you can do.

 Skin test– with the help of two of your fingers, pull the skin on the back of your hand, between the starting point of your fingers and the place where your watch is, at the height of ½ to one centimeter, and let it go.
 If the skin goes back to the normal position you are alright, but if it springs back slowly, there’s a chance of you being dehydrated.

 Urine test– Urine is supposed to be mostly clear and light yellow if you are well hydrated, according to Higgins.
 If you notice its color changes to yellow, it means your body is around 3% dehydrated.
 If the color changes to chardonnay, your body is about 5% dehydrated.
 And if it changes to orange, your body is more than 5% dehydrated, which is one of the most dangerous dehydration symptoms for your health.

 If you have a bottle of water next to you, you will often find yourself sipping it although not realizing it.

-Change your everyday snacks, from crackers, chips, and pretzels which contain low water amounts, with fresh or frozen fruit, healthy smoothies, yogurt, vegetable, or celery with peanut butter.
+Change your everyday snacks, from crackers, chips, and pretzels which contain low water amounts, to fresh or frozen fruit, healthy smoothies, yogurt, vegetable, or celery with peanut butter.

 Drink water while you eat to pace your eating, and eat more slowly and to stay well hydrated.